When Did They Stop Making Pure Copper Pennies

 The journey of the U.S. penny, from its early days as a large, almost pure copper coin to its current zinc-based composition, reflects the evolving economic and material landscape of the United States.
 The decision to stop making almost pure copper pennies in 1982 was driven by rising copper prices and the need for cost-effective coinage.
 While the modern penny may not have the same material value as its predecessors, it remains a symbol of American currency and a fascinating subject for collectors and historians alike.

 Whether you're a seasoned numismatist or simply curious about the history of the penny, there's always more to discover.
 Why not start by checking the dates and mint marks on the pennies in your pocket?
-You might just find a piece of history worth more than its face value.
+In practice, you might just find a piece of history worth more than its face value.
 Explore the world of coin collecting, and share your discoveries with friends and family to keep the story of the copper penny alive.